graphql-java/graphql-java-page/versioned_docs/version-v19/relay.md

 ---
 # Relay Support

 Very basic support for [Relay](https://github.com/facebook/relay) is included.

-Please look at [https://github.com/graphql-java/todomvc-relay-java](https://github.com/graphql-java/todomvc-relay-java) for a full example project,
+Please look at [https://github.com/graphql-java/todomvc-relay-java](https://github.com/graphql-java/todomvc-relay-java) for a full example project.

-Relay send queries to the GraphQL server as JSON containing a ``query`` field and a ``variables`` field.
+Relay sends queries to the GraphQL server as JSON containing a ``query`` field and a ``variables`` field.
 The ``query`` field is a JSON string, and the ``variables`` field is a map of variable definitions.
 A relay-compatible server will need to parse this JSON and pass the ``query`` string to this library as the query and the ``variables`` map as the third argument to ``execute`` as shown below.